 - Expert Consultation: Whenever needed, your Moniteau County, MO defense lawyer will consult medical specialists, social workers, psychologists, and other experts to build a comprehensive case that addresses both legal and emotional aspects.

 If you’ve been accused of child abuse or neglect in Moniteau County, MO, you need to hire a lawyer with compassion, dedication, and specialized knowledge of Missouri’s statutes.
-After all, these cases are sensitive family matters.
-An expert child abuse & neglect lawyer in Moniteau County, MO can make sure that your case is handled with care, expertise, and a focus on the best possible outcome.
+These cases often involve sensitive family dynamics, and an experienced Moniteau County, MO child abuse & neglect lawyer will handle your case with care while advocating for the best possible outcome for you and your family.

 Call Combs Waterkotte right now at (314) 900-HELP or reach out online to arrange a free case review.
 Let one of our skilled attorneys review the details of your case and help you navigate the next steps in your defense.